 But first, let me pinpoint five interesting things that stuck with me during my visit:

-1. Prices in Panama City are actually quite high, very similar to the ones in US or Canada.
+1. Prices in Panama City are actually quite high, very similar to the ones in the US or Canada.
 Food is almost the same, while drinks and clothing, for example, are a bit cheaper.

 2. There are Police patrols everywhere, including in the darkest corners of Panama City.
-One or two soldiers are planted almost every second corner, which made us feel safe despite the dangerous-looking neighborhoods.
+One or two soldiers are planted in almost every second corner, which made us feel safe despite the dangerous-looking neighborhoods.

 3. Panama City is split into two different worlds.
 Beautiful luxury and cultural buildings one street, EXTREME poverty 400 meters away.
 There are amazing areas of town mixed with very scary looking neighborhoods, tied to each other.

 4. People in Panama are extremely polite, from every single Uber driver (we had over 30) to clerks, neighbors, kids, etc.